Who's Who at North Carolina Theatre

 R. Lee Youngblood BB&T

-Culture: Feed the spirit of local citizens by providing outstanding theatre productions, using the best regional and national talent available, while preserving the unique American art form of musical theatre.
-Community: Fortify the cultural vitality of the region by offering broad access to live theatre, while strengthening economic growth in the region.
+Culture: Feed the spirit of local citizens by providing exceptional theatre productions, using the best national, regional and local talent.
+Community: Fortify the cultural vitality of the region by offering broad access to live theatre, while strengthening economic growth.
 Citizenship: Foster the next generation of artists and leaders who will become future patrons of the arts through training, performance, and outreach programs.

 The Vision of North Carolina Theatre is to preserve the unique American art form of musical theatre, to provide broad access to the arts and to entertain and engage diverse audiences.